Batman: Beyond the White Knight: Publication

 Batman: Beyond the White Knight was written and illustrated by Murphy, lettered by AndWorld Design, and colored by Dave Stewart, the latter who replaced Matt Hollingsworth as colorist; Hollingsworth colored the earlier volumes of the White Knight series.
-Batman: Beyond the White Knight was officially announced in December 2021 by DC Comics, as the fifth installment in the Murphyverse line, whose titles are published under DC's Black Label imprint.
-Batman: Beyond the White Knight was originally scheduled for release in 2021, but was pushed back to 2022, with the eight issues released by DC at monthly intervals, the first being published on March 29.
+As the fifth installment in the Murphyverse line, it was published under DC Comics Black Label imprint.
+Beyond the White Knight was originally scheduled for release in 2021, but was pushed back to 2022, with the eight issues released by DC at monthly intervals, the first being published on March 29.
 Due to a printing error, the first issue of the comic book had to be reprinted for publication on May 3.
 A collected edition in prestige format titled Batman: Beyond the White Knight Showcase Edition, containing the first two issues of the series, was released on May 31 the same year.
-After releasing its fourth issue on June 28, Batman: Beyond the White Knight took a break in July and August before resuming publication on September 27 with its fifth issue.
+After releasing its fourth issue on June 28, Beyond the White Knight took a break in July and August before resuming publication on September 27 with its fifth issue.
 Batman: Beyond the White Knight ended its publication with the release of its eighth and final issue on February 14, 2023.
-A complete edition that collects all eight issues of Batman: Beyond the White Knight — along with the two issues of Batman: White Knight Presents: Red Hood — was released on June 13 the same year.
+A complete edition that collects all eight issues of Beyond the White Knight — along with the two issues of Batman: White Knight Presents: Red Hood — was released on June 13 the same year.